Travel and the coronavirus pandemic: Everything you need to know - KRDO

 Countries around the world have imposed sweeping travel bans and advisories to stem the spread of coronavirus within their borders and beyond.

-Canada and the US will close their border to non-essential traffic, US President Donald Trump confirmed on Twitter Wednesday.
+Canada and the US will close their border to non-essential travel, US President Donald Trump confirmed on Twitter Wednesday.

 Nonessential travel to the European Union has been banned for 30 days, the European Council announced Tuesday.
 Repatriation of EU citizens, “where necessary and possible,” will also be arranged, the council said.